Kwai-Klear/KlearReasoner/README.md

 ```
 For the code, we use [Firejail](https://github.com/netblue30/firejail) for the **sandbox** environment.
 Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), which allows us to reclaim all resources allocated to a task when execution times out.
 For mathematics, we use [math_verify](https://github.com/huggingface/Math-Verify) for judging.

+### Training Data Format
+Please refer to the format of the two provided datasets, Axx and Bxx, for the training data.
+The format for a single math entry is as follows:
+{"data_source": "math_longcot_math_verify", "prompt": [{"content": "Let $n=9867$.
+If you calculated $n^{3}-n^{2}$, what would be the unit digit found?\n(a) 0\n(b) 2\n(c) 4\n(d) 6\n(e) 8", "role": "user"}], "ability": "math", "reward_model": {"ground_truth": "4", "style": "rule"}, "__index_level_0__": "29999"}

+Here, the data_source field is set to "math_longcot_math_verify".

+The format for a single code entry is as follows:
+{"hash": "47c43857280be8a7557cc36b998b3012", "ability": "code", "data_source": "coder1_longcot", "prompt": [{"content": "You are an expert Python programmer.
+You will be given a question (problem specification) and will generate a correct Python program that matches the specification and passes all tests.\n\nTakahashi is planning to eat N dishes.\nThe i-th dish he plans to eat is sweet if S_i = sweet, and salty if S_i = salty.\nIf he eats two sweet dishes consecutively, he will feel sick and be unable to eat any more dishes.\nDetermine whether he can eat all the dishes...", "role": "user"}], "reward_model": {"ground_truth": "...", "style": "rule"}}

+Here, the data_source field is set to "coder1_longcot".

 ### Using Ray for Multi-Node Training
 For multi-node training​​, ensure ​​all nodes are started and connected via Ray​​ before executing the training script.
 Below is a brief setup guide for Ray across multiple machines:
 #### Step 1: Start Ray on the Head Node (node0)